DanParkinson/project-4-django/AGILE.md

 - new app to handle accounts
 - add accounts link to django all auth
 - then link templates as django does all the hard work

+- account_update view needs creating.
+- import a form model to allow users to submit their new details